Skip to main content

 7. Government Should Regulate Gay Sex

-After comparing homosexuality to cigarette smoking and eating unhealthy foods, Barton proposed: “Why don’t we regulate homosexuality?”
+After comparing homosexuality to cigarette smoking and eating unhealthy foods, Barton proposed(link is external): “Why don’t we regulate homosexuality?”
 He warned that nations that “rejected sexual regulation like with homosexuality” collapse “past the third generation from the time that they embraced it.”

 8. Schools Turn Kids Gay